 Places Not to Use Your Lamp

-- You should avoid placing your lamp in an unfinished basement since this space tends to have a high humidity level that would be detrimental to your lamp.
+- Avoid placing your lamp in an unfinished basement since this space tends to have a high humidity level that would be detrimental to your lamp.

-- Don't leave your lamp on a porch, covered deck or patio since night air is often humid.
+- Don't leave your lamp on a porch, covered deck, or patio overnight since the night air is often humid.